-Our newest exhibition – Toshi Yoshida’s Scenic Japan, featuring 46 Japanese designs, is now online.
+Our newest exhibition – Toshi Yoshida’s Scenic Japan, originally featuring 46 Japanese designs, is now online.

 Our 1950s Abstract, Eyes on North America, On Safari and Groovy Years Exhibitions are still online.